China - A Trip Along the Silk Road (Part 3 of 3)

 We first set out for the bank but found it closed for lunch.
 The innkeeper next door was willing to feed us all on credit and we had a lovely lunch of lightly curried vegetables and dahl with flat bread.
 A welcome change of pace from the food we had been finding in Xinjiang.

 We found the bank open later in the afternoon and were invited in and given seats and apologies for there not being any tea.
 We eventually managed to change some traveller's cheques after some conversation with the banker.
-We got travel itinerary tips, etc. The bank didn't have any proper currency exchange forms but managed to dig up some letterhead stationery and put a few stamps on it and asked for our approval.
+We got travel itinerary tips, and helpful advice for our visit.
+The bank didn't have any proper currency exchange forms but managed to dig up some letterhead stationery and put a few stamps on it and asked for our approval.
 We approved and got 9000 Rupees. ($1 = Rs22.5) Fortunately they have 1000 Rupee notes so we don't have a ridiculously large number of bills.

 We took a short walk to look at the scenery and met a few children who tossed us a ball and offered to play catch.
 The few people we passed all greeted us.
 In fact, we found the people in Pakistan incredibly friendly every where that we went.
 Between the bus ride and the altitude we are both pretty exhausted and decided to return to our room at the Mountain Refuge Inn (Rs100 for a double).
 I fell soundly asleep and slept better than I had in days.